openplanet-nl/nadeoapi-docs/docs/live/club-management/edit-news.md

       type: integer
       description: The ID of the club the news article belongs to
       required: true
-    - name: newsId
+    - name: activityId
       type: integer
-      description: The ID of the news article to be edited
+      description: The activity ID of the news article to be edited
       required: true
   body:
     - name: name